Area: 10,991 sq. km. (4,244 sq. mi.).

 Upon Patterson's retirement on March 30, 2006, Portia Simpson Miller became the first female prime minister in Jamaica's history.
-The current composition of the lower house of Jamaica's Parliament is 34 PNP and 26 JLP.
+She left office after her party (PNP) lost to the JLP in general elections held in September 2007.
+The current composition of the lower house of Jamaica's Parliament is 32 JLP and 28 PNP.

 Since the 1993 elections, the Jamaican Government, political parties, and Electoral Advisory Committee have worked to enact electoral reform.
 In the 2002 general elections, grassroots Jamaican efforts from groups like CAFFE (Citizens Action for Free and Fair Elections), supplemented by international observers and organizations such as The Carter Center, helped reduce the violence that has tended to mar Jamaican elections.
 Former President Carter also observed the 2002 elections and declared them free and fair.

 Jamaica has natural resources, primarily bauxite, adequate water supplies, and climate conducive to agriculture and tourism.
 The discovery of bauxite in the 1940s and the subsequent establishment of the bauxite-alumina industry shifted Jamaica's economy from sugar and bananas.
 By the 1970s, Jamaica had emerged as a world leader in export of these minerals as foreign investment increased.